wordnik/language-museums/README.md

 The goal of this project is to create an editable version of [_Language museums of the world_](https://www.nynorsk.no/wp-content/uploads/2020/02/814-20180314-Language-museums-OG.pdf), edited by Ottar Grepstad of the Centre for Norwegian Language and Literature.

-This project is undertaken with permission from Per Magnus F. Sandsmark, General Director, Centre for Norwegian Language and Literature.
+This project is edited by Ottar Grepstad and published by the Centre for Norwegian Language and Literature, and undertaken with permission from the author.

 ## Structure

 Each museum's entry is a json file.
-Keys should include: name, last_updated, location, url, email, address, phone, and a description field, with the format "description_LANG" where LANG is the [ISO 639-1 two-character language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language of the description field.
+Keys should include: name, last_updated, location, url, email, address, and phone.
+We are not including the description field from the PDF in our json files.

 ## How to contribute

 Feel free to start transcribing the museums from the linked PDF above!
 Please send a pull request for the original PDF version before making updates to any of the data found within.

-Please note that updates must be approved by the Center for Norwegian Language and Literature, so it may take some time for pull requests to be approved.
+Please note that updates must be approved by the author, so it may take some time for pull requests to be approved.
+If your pull request hasn't been approved within 30 days, please raise an issue.

 Please note that all contributors are bound by our [Code of Conduct](CODE_OF_CONDUCT.md).